tobiasgerstenberg/causal_cognition/README.md

 __Philosophy & Psychology of causation__

 - White, P. A. (1990).
 Ideas about causation in philosophy and psychology.
 Psychological Bulletin, 108(1), 3--18.
 - Woodward, J. (2012).
-Causation: Interactions between Philosophical Theories and Psychological Research.
+Causation: Interactions between philosophical theories and psychological research.
 Philosophy of Science, 79(5), 961--972.

 __Optional__: